U2UTraining/katacoda-scenarios/kubernetes-lab/step4.md

 In this step, you will use a service to expose your deployment.

-Currently you are using a proxy to comminucate with your pods.
+Currently you are using a proxy to communicate with your pods.
 This however is not possible for real-world traffic.
 To organize your traffic, you need a **service**.

 You need to expose nodeapp to the external world.
 That means you only have two options: **NodePort** and **LoadBalancer**.
 Unlike Azure, Amazon and other cloud providers, minikube doesn't have an implementation for a load balancer, so you'll need to use NodePort.
 NodePort allows the external world to access your container as follows &lt;NODE-IP&gt;:&lt;NODE-PORT&gt;.
 The NODE-PORT is then mapped to the port used by the container.
 The obvious downside here is that you need to know the NODE-ID and that node needs to be externally accessible.